samogorm/loki/readme.md

 2. cd in to the cloned directory.
 3. Run `npm install`.
 4. Add a *.env* file in the root directory.
-5. Copy the enviroment variables from *.env.example* into *.env*.
+5. Copy the environment variables from *.env.example* into *.env*.
-6. Update the environment variables if needed.
+6. Update the environment variables, if needed (current ones are fine for testing).
 7. Run `npm run start:dev`.
 8. Open browser and go to http://localhost:5000/api/v1/test.
 9. If you can see a JSON response message saying "Success!" then you are all up and running.